Skip to main content

 • Provide local response for medical emergencies, accidents, and trauma

-Estimated cost to property owners: Approximately $47 per $100,000 of assessed value (not market value).
+Estimated cost to property owners: Approximately $47 per $100,000 of county assessed residential actual value (not market value).

 This is a modest investment for a service that protects our family, our neighbors, our property, and our community.